copasi/model_replicator/tests/README.md

 This folder contains a variety of functional tests for *sbmodelr* that should cover all of its possible functions.

+Included are two utilities that are used by the tests:
+ - *model_report.py* produces a text file with a readable report of a copasi or sbml file
+ - *shapiro-wilk.py* reads numbers from a file and tests whether they look like normally distributed these scripts require *pandas* and *scipy* to be installed

 ## Structure

 Each test resides in its own folder.
 Folders have names with format /^\d{4}_.*$/, the numeral being assigned sequentially, followed by a tag.
 A folder *sources* contains original files (SBML, COPASI and GraphViz files).